I finally got around to a new tutorial! Keep reading to find out how to make marshmallow fondant (two ways!)

 I do not sit my batches overnight in the fridge.
 Room temperature was fine and personally, easier to work with.
 Marshmallow fondant does not expire until the date on the package of your marshmallows (which is usually a good year or two!)
 If you find the marshmallow fondant a bit stiff when trying to work with it, place it in the microwave in small increments.
 I accidentally went too long with my black fondant and it resulted in a sticky mess… Do not go over 5 second intervals!

 Like I said, I have not worked much with marshmallow fondant but it is fun!
-Personally, buttercream is my favourite method and doesn’t stress me out as much.
+Personally, buttercream is my favorite method and doesn't stress me out as much.
 But for those occasions where buttercream will not do, give this tutorial on how to make marshmallow fondant a try because you will find yourself adoring marshmallow fondant!

 Some ideas of working with marshmallow fondant: